 7. Go Below – Since you’re chilly anyway, why not check out one of Virginia’s eight caverns?
 From the East Coast’s largest to one with an elevator and even one without an end, a day in a cavern is one that the family will talk about and remember for a while to come.

-8. Cheers – Virginia has more than 200 wineries, 40+ craft breweries and four distilleries.
+8. Cheers – Virginia has more than 230 wineries, 60+ craft breweries and a growing number of distilleries and cideries.
 Designate a driver (and a babysitter, if necessary) to head out and sample some of Virginia’s best adult handmade beverages.